 $10,000 in uninsured/underinsured motorist property damage coverage per accident, with a $150 deductible.

-While this is the minimum insurance you need to buy before you can legally drive in Vermont, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
-When you also consider that nearly 12% of Vermont drivers are uninsured or underinsured, it may also be wise to purchase additional uninsured/underinsured motorist (UIM) protection.
+While this is the minimum insurance requirement in Vermont before you can legally drive, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
+When you also consider that nearly 12% of Vermont drivers are uninsured or underinsured, it may also be wise to purchase additional uninsured/underinsured motorist (UM/UIM) protection.

 -